TatyanaTropkina/Blitz-Estate/README.md

-# Online shop landing page
+# Real estate agency landing page

 This is a pet project using flexbox, grid and jquery.